tildearrow/furnace/papers/doc/7-systems/pcspkr.md

 # PC Speaker

 40 years of one square beep - and still going!
+Single channel, no volume control...

 # effects